 The basics of matching profiles

-A Matching Profile represents custom configuration which allows evaluation of candidates across several indicators or competencies such as agility or leadership.
+A Matching Profile represents custom configuration which allows evaluation of candidates across several indicators of success.
 This is done through configuration of Matching Indicators.
 Each vacancy within the company has different requirements for what makes a candidate good fit for the job.
-Matching Profiles are a combination of specific matching indicators which measure candidates attributes, specific to that vacancy.
+Matching Profiles can be built up of different Matching Indicators, representing specific competencies or performance metrics which serve as a set of predictors of success for the role, such as agility or leadership.

-Matching Indicators consists of a name and description, as well as combination of components which are relevant for it.
-The score of a Matching Indicator represents a weighted average which indicates how well a candidate will perform in that aspect of the job.
+Matching Indicators consist of a name and description, as well as combination of relevant assessment components.
+The score of a Matching Indicator represents a weighted average of the components and indicates how well a candidate will perform on the specific attribute being represented by the indicator.
+Harver's People Science team conducts benchmark validation studies to help identify the right set of indicators as well as determine which of these that should contribute to the overall Matching Profile and score.

-Labels are used to group/rank candidates based on their matching indicator scores, such as computer proficiency, language etc. Label settings define how the candidate scores will be displayed in the candidate detail page, pdf report, fact sheet and insights.
+Labels are used to group or rank candidates based on their assessment results in relation to the benchmarked results predictive of success in the role.
+Label settings define how the candidate scores will be displayed in the candidate detail page, pdf report, fact sheet and insights.

 By default, matching profiles and matching indicators have ‘No labels’, in this default state candidates score will only display a numeric value.
 Based on your organization’s work flow and internal language, you can easily customize these labels to indicate when a candidate is a ‘great fit, good fit’, etc.

-If you would like to only assess candidates that score within the benchmark, it is possible to enable a cutoff.
+If you would like to only consider candidates that score within the identified benchmark for your organization, it is possible to enable a cutoff.
 With this feature, candidates who score below the benchmark will be automatically rejected, allowing you and your team to focus on the candidates that better fit the job and organization.

 Matching profile configuration